clover/remote-pay-cloud/README.md

 });
 ```

 You can configure the Clover Connector object in several ways.
-Here are a few examples of configurations you can use when creating the Clover Connector object.
+Here are a few examples of configurations you can use.

 1. With a clientID, domain, merchantId, and deviceSerialId
 ```